Sanix-Darker/dockdb.nvim/README.md

 ## CONS

-- There is no such `session` here, it's a **ONE QUERY HIT**, like a command you run inside a container, from outside, get the output and exit.
+- There is no such `session` YET here, it's a **ONE QUERY HIT**, like a command you run inside a container, from outside, get the output and exit.
 - Ideal only for local development.

 ## HOW DOES IT WORK